How Social Environmental Responsibility Helps Fight Poverty

 Social Environmental Responsibility considers people, the planet, and a company’s profits.
 If a company has Social Environmental Responsibility, they are socially conscious while at the same time assessing its environmental impact.

 Suppose an oil company causes an oil spill that damages the environment.
 There are massive environmental and social costs for that error.
-The company losses profit, corporate goodwill, company name, and loss of their social responsibility.
-A Socially Environmental Responsible company would have policies to ensure an oil spill does not happen.
+The company loses profit, corporate goodwill, company name, and loss of their social responsibility.
+A Socially environmentally responsible company would have policies to ensure an oil spill does not happen.

-Social Environmental Responsibly is all parts of a company’s CSR or Corporate Social Responsibility.
+Social Environmental responsibility is all parts of a company’s CSR or Corporate Social Responsibility.

 Social Environmental Responsibility – Poverty And Environment